Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 ./mvnw quarkus:add-extension -Dextensions="io.quarkus:quarkus-jdbc-h2"

 In this example, the application is communicating with the database.
-When you see that data is being stored.
-If you want to see an example of this project, check out this repository: Restart Piquark USH2
+You can see that data is being stored.
+If you want to see an example of this project, check this repository: restApiQuarkusH2

-2. Add dependencies to the current project without the risk of impacting or downloading the application.
+2. Add dependencies to the ongoing project without risk of impacting or stopping the application.

 Imagine that in the previous point, where we integrated H2, the situation was different.
-Instead of working on a Quickstart that doesn't yet have logic or other dependencies, you work with a robust application with several dependencies, and you have the need to add one more without downloading the application, to ensure that everything continues to work properly and to save valuable time in the process.
+Instead of working on a Quickstart that has no logic or other dependencies yet, you are working with a robust application with several dependencies, and you need to add one more without stopping the application, to ensure everything continues working correctly and save valuable time in the process.

 Well, for this situation there is a tool called MicroProfile.
 Let me briefly explain:

-MicroProfile is a Java specification intended to simplify and standardize the development of applications based on MicroServices in the context of the Java Enterprise Edition (Java EE) platform.
-For your convenience, Quarkus is integrated by default, so you can use it in different ways, let's review one.
+MicroProfile is a Java specification aimed at simplifying and standardizing the development of Microservices-based applications in the context of the Java Enterprise Edition (Java EE) platform.
+For your convenience, Quarkus comes with it integrated by default, so you can use it in various ways.
+Let’s review one.

-MicroProfile can do much more, you can read more about that here: https://microprofile.io/https://microprofile.io/
+MicroProfile can do much more, you can read more about it here: https://microprofile.io/https://microprofile.io/

-In the developer console we have a Menu.
-In it, several options.
-By placing the letter “h” we will access an even more extensive menu.
+In the developer console, we have a Menu.
+It has several options.
+Typing the letter “h” will access an even more extensive menu.

-If we enter the letter “d” it will take us to a page in the browser where we can modify all the extensions and settings of the application.
+If we type the letter “d” it will take us to a page in the browser where we can modify all the extensions and configurations of the application.

-If we position ourselves above it, an icon will appear where it takes us to the guide for each one.
+If we hover over this, an icon will appear that takes us to the guide for each one.
 Here we have a list of the extensions we are using.

 We can also change any configuration of our application.
-Without leaving or closing the application
+Without exiting or closing the application

-3. You need to view http responses in a controlled manner
+3. You need to visualize HTTP responses in a controlled way

-When we want to do error handling in Quarkus, we can do this in a variety of ways, since the framework provides mechanisms for handling exceptions and customizing behavior in unexpected situations.
+When we want to handle errors in Quarkus, we can do it in various ways, since the framework provides mechanisms to handle exceptions and customize behavior in unexpected situations.

 @GET